zavelevsky/applitools-playwright-docs/docs/api/common-configuration.md

 ### Authentication and server configuration

 - **`apiKey`** (string):
   Your Applitools API key.
 This key authenticates your account and is required for all interactions with the Applitools Eyes server.
+It's advisable to set your API key as an environment variable `APPLITOOLS_API_KEY` instead of hardcoding it in your configuration file.
+This approach keeps your API key secure since configuration files are often checked into version control systems.

   **Default**: Reads from the `APPLITOOLS_API_KEY` environment variable if not specified.